Sergei Skazkin

 In addition to research at MSU, Skazkin also performed research at the Institute of History of the USSR.
-In 1961, he headed its section of Medieval History, Institute of History, and Academy of Sciences of the USSR.
-After the institute's division in 1968, Skazkin headed the same sections at the Institute of History, Academy of Sciences of the USSR.
+In 1961, he headed its section of Medieval History, Institute of History, and Academy of Sciences of the Soviet Union.
+After the institute's division in 1968, Skazkin headed the same sections at the Institute of History, Academy of Sciences of the Soviet Union.